Tofu is one of those foods that sparks debate.

-Fermentation can also reduce anti-nutrients.
-For this reason, make sure to add fermented probiotic soy foods to your diet, such as miso, tempeh, tamari or natto.
+Fermentation can also reduce antinutrients.
+For this reason, fermented, probiotic soy foods — such as miso, tempeh, tamari, or natto — are low in antinutrients.

 Soybeans contain natural plant compounds called isoflavones.

-These isoflavones function as phytoestrogens, meaning that they can attach to and activate estrogen receptors in the body.
+These function as phytoestrogens, meaning that they can attach to and activate estrogen receptors in your body.

 This produces effects similar to the hormone estrogen, although they are weaker.

-Many of the health benefits of tofu are attributed to the high isoflavone content.
+Many of the health benefits of tofu are attributed to its high isoflavone content.

 Only a few studies specifically look at tofu's effects on heart health.

-We also know that soy isoflavones can reduce blood vessel inflammation and improve their elasticity (5).
+Scientists have also discovered that soy isoflavones can reduce blood vessel inflammation and improve their elasticity (6).

-One study found that supplementing with 80 mg of isoflavones per day for 12 weeks improved blood flow by 68% in patients who were at risk of stroke (6).
+One study found that supplementing with 80 mg of isoflavones per day for 12 weeks improved blood flow by 68% in people who were at risk of stroke (7).

-What's more, in post-menopausal women, high soy isoflavone intake was linked to several heart protective factors.
-These included improvements to body mass index, waist circumference, fasting insulin and HDL cholesterol (8).
+What's more, in postmenopausal women, high soy isoflavone intake is linked to several heart-protective factors, including improvements to body mass index, waist circumference, fasting insulin, and “good” HDL cholesterol (9).

-Finally, tofu also contains saponins, compounds thought to have protective effects on heart health (9).
+Finally, tofu contains saponins, compounds thought to have protective effects on heart health.

-Animal studies have shown that saponins improve blood cholesterol and increase the disposal of bile acids, both of which can help lower heart disease risk (10).
+Animal studies show that saponins improve blood cholesterol and increase the disposal of bile acids — both of which can help lower heart disease risk (10).

-Studies have looked into the effects of tofu on breast, prostate and digestive system cancers.
+Studies have examined the effects of tofu on breast, prostate, and digestive system cancers.

 It seems that exposure to soy during childhood and adolescence may be most protective, but that's not to say that intake later in life is not beneficial (15).

-One often-heard criticism of tofu and other soy products is that they may increase breast cancer risk.
-However, a two-year study in which post-menopausal women consumed two servings of soy per day failed to find an increased risk (17).
+One frequent criticism of tofu and other soy products is that they may increase breast cancer risk.
+However, a two-year study in postmenopausal women who consumed two servings of soy per day failed to find an increased risk (17).

 One study observed that higher intakes of tofu were linked to a 61% lower risk of stomach cancer in men (21).